What do we do when we cannot perform?

 So we have reimagined our company.

-Starting this month we are putting artists on staff at Belvoir.
+Starting in May we are gathering ensembles of artists to develop work for the future.
 We’ll start small – a few teams for a day a week.
 But with more support we can do more work.

 We can get back to the job of performing – in some new, and some old, ways.